kimschles/100DaysOfKubernetesJourney/Journey/002/Readme.md

 ## Prerequisites
 In order to follow along with this article, you will need access to a Kubernetes cluster through `kubectl`.
 You can explore a Kubernetes cluster from your browser through the [Killer Coda CKAD Scenario](https://killercoda.com/killer-shell-ckad).

 You will need to sign in to Killer Coda (you can use your Github, Gitlab, or Google Account), select the CKAD Certification option, and then choose Playground.
-Click the START button, and you'll see a command prompt that says `controlplane$`.
+Click the START button, and you'll see a command prompt that says `controlplane $`.
 Run your commands in the terminal for the control plane.

 ## Seeing the API Endpoints